vinliv/RECODE/README.md

 ## 6. Exercise Taxonomy and Logic

-All exercises are derived from the clinical categories in Mapelli et al. (2007), spanning orientation (temporal/spatial awareness), memory (immediate and delayed recall), attention (visual search, Stroop-like paradigms), language (naming, word-image association, fluency), and executive function (digit span, arithmetic).
+All exercises are derived from the clinical categories in Mapelli et al. (2007), spanning orientation, visual memory, attention (selective and sustained uni/cross-modal attention), language (naming,semantic categorization, fluency), executive function (stroop-like paradigm, go-no go).
 Each domain is implemented as a series of jsPsych plugins, parameterized via JSON and organized into blocks of 10 trials.
 The system logs participant responses, reaction times, and block-level accuracy, with aggregate statistics computed for adaptive progression.
 All plugins are based on jsPsych core types, with targeted customization to ensure precise stimulus presentation and response collection.

 ---